JEWISH COMMUNITY YOUTH FOUNDATION (JCYF)

 - 12th grade – Israel

-Following actual site visits to non-profit organizations, each teen presents his or her findings and opinions to the group, which then collectively decides where to allocate the money.
+Following site visits to non-profit organizations, teens present their findings and opinions to the group, which then collectively decides where to allocate the money.